SCalwas/DoctorFill/README.md

 DoctorFill is a GitHub App that is installed on the SCalwas/github_app_poc repository.
 Whenever a push occurs on the repo, the app sends a notification to a configured URL.
-The Doctor Fill web application can receive the notifications and perform whatever operations it deems appropriate, within commonly accepted medical practices, of course.
+The related Doctor Fill web application can receive the notifications and perform whatever operations it deems appropriate, within commonly accepted medical practices, of course.